5–24. For each of the following composite functions, find an inne... | Channels for Pearson+

 Composite Functions

 A composite function is formed when one function is applied to the result of another function.
 In the context of the question, we need to identify an inner function g(x) and an outer function f(u) such that the overall function can be expressed as y = f(g(x)).
-Understanding how to decompose a function into its components is essential for differentiation.
+Understanding how to decompose a function into its inner and outer components is crucial for differentiation.

 Recommended video: